 30 Jun 2018

-Slope overload distortion and granular (idle noise) are the two major drawbacks of delta modulation.
+Slope overload distortion and granular noise (idle noise) are the two major drawbacks of delta modulation.

 So here we are going to discuss both of these drawbacks of delta modulation-